Myth 1: Is it true that painting the door red will bring good energy in the house?

 Myth 9: If Feng Shui is so important, why have I never heard of it before?

 For centuries, Feng Shui was kept secret by China’s ruling class; it was used almost exclusively by emperors.
 The study and the practice of Feng Shui’s was not open to the public.
 This was partially due to the high level of education and dedication that it required in addition to the long time that needed to be invested to practice and develop the skill.
 With the increasing Asian migration to the United States and Canada, mostly from Hong Kong and Taiwan, where Feng Shui is more widespread, Westerners are being exposed to and they are learning the benefits of this ancient science.
 The biggest increase in awareness by far has occurred in just the past 20 years.

 Any other Feng Shui myth you’ve been wondering about?
-E-mail me the description and I’ll let you know if it’s truth or myth at email@example.com.
+E-mail me the description and I’ll let you know if it’s a truth or a myth.